zhuntsinge1/CIS-11Homework1/README.md

 done intentionally so that I have an opportunity to examine and understand how to properly use Gradescope effectively.
 I agree with what you said that it may look confusing but if you know where to find the important information it is a very useful tool.
 I promise not to forget that all future assignments may be heavily penalized for failure to commit frequently as I do my work.

+I need more commits, so I am going to talk about the other classes I am taking this semester.
+Along with this class, I am taking a
+US History class as well as CIS-7.
+CIS-7 and this class both seem somewhat tough.
+What even is discreet math?!
+One of the issues I am facing is I took cis-5 Last fall.
+While it was a good enough course, it wasn't very in depth or hands on.
+I was able to pass it ok and I only struggled a little, but since I have touched C++ since then, I feel some trepidation diving into these two courses.
+I do think that with some patience and the willingness to focus then I should be able to accomplish passing both of them.
+I think both teachers offer a lot of guidance and support as well.